Malaysia Islamic TV show crowns best woman preacher

 From auditions in June that drew at least 600 Muslim women aged between 20 to 30, the program weeded them down to 10 finalists for the final broadcast in the Malaysian capital of Kuala Lumpur on Friday.

-Clad in colourful traditional Malay clothing with headscarves, the 10 took turns presenting Islamic teachings on moral values on a stage whose magenta lights at times seemed more suited to a song contest.
+Clad in colorful traditional Malay clothing with headscarves, the 10 took turns presenting Islamic teachings on moral values on a stage whose magenta lights at times seemed more suited to a song contest.

 They were judged on their ability to "da'wah," an Arabic word literally meaning to spread Islam.
 In practice, it means delivering religious lectures to Muslims to encourage them to be better Muslims.